STEVE CHAPMAN OF THE CHICAGO TRIBUNE CONFIRMS DR. REX CURRY'S HISTORICAL DISCOVERIES

 Before the debate issue arose, Chapman had become aware of the fact that

-Ernst Hanfstaengel, a Harvard graduate, had suggested that some American
+Ernst Hanfstaengel, a Harvard graduate, had suggested that some American rituals

-was about much more than merely Hansfstaengel.
+much more than merely Hansfstaengel.

 Chapman's comment was especially cryptic in that Chapman attended Harvard